PayString/rfcs/payid/src/spec/payid-discovery.md

 ### Step 4: Assemble PayID URL
-   A PayID URL is constructed by applying the PayID URI to the PayID URI Template string obtained via the steps above.
+   A PayID URL is constructed by applying the PayID URI to the PayID URI Template string obtained in the step above.
 The PayID URI template MAY contain a URI string without any variables to represent a host-level PayID URL that is identical for every PayID URI on a particular host.